rotki/docs/faq.md

 ## Common Issues

-### Restoring backed up database at new account creation fails

-Please, make sure you are using your premium subscription API keys/secret and the same password.

-### Data with multiple accounts/devices is not synced

-Please, make sure all your accounts have the "Allow data sync with rotki Server" switched on, and that on each log-in you make the appropriate choice when prompted to replace the local database.
-See the section [Sync data with rotki server](/usage-guides/#sync-data-with-rotki-server) for more information about how to sync data with multiple accounts/devices.

-### ENS data not updating for newly registered name/address combination

-If you just registered your ENS name and you don't see the name and/or avatar being properly displayed in rotki, then that means that the value is cached and you need to force a refresh.
-You can do that by going to `Accounts → EVM Accounts` view and pressing the refresh button on the top.

 ### My asset is not showing in rotki

 If your asset is not showing in rotki, even though you are sure that you have a balance, you need to first ensure that the asset is present on the list of assets (read [inspecting list of assets](/usage-guides/assets.html#inspecting-list-of-assets)).